Saxonvale still has the potential to be developed as an important extension to our town centre.

 - Tiny Homes Create parking area against existing level change to south east of site under Lidl supermarket with a Tiny Homes community above, based on local stakeholder consultation.

-- St Johns Quarter Create a new school quarter for the relocation of St Johns School based on local stakeholder consultation.
+- Education Quarter Create a new dedicated area for educational use in the town centre, based on local stakeholder consultation.